Chinese tourists, gripped by COVID-19 fears, scale back domestic travel plans

 BEIJING: Chinese tourists, millions of whom have shunned overseas travel this year because of the global pandemic, are further narrowing the scope of their journeys, visiting nearby cities and avoiding trips out of their provinces.

-Recent cases of the novel coronavirus in Beijing and northern China have rekindled public concern, already shaken by calls to avoid non-essential travel during the festive season between Jan 1 and the start of Lunar New Year in mid-February.
+Recent cases of COVID-19 in Beijing and northern China have rekindled public concern, already shaken by calls to avoid non-essential travel during the festive season between Jan 1 and the start of Chinese New Year in mid-February.

 Millions of domestic tourists travel in the week before and after Jan 1 in a typical year.